 I was visiting the local watering hole on a cold wintery night and when I asked the inn keep if he would make me something hot one of the guys asked, “what were you doing all day playing in the snow?”
 I cracked a smile and nodded my head back and forth a bit, “no”, I said, “I was fly fishing”.
 “Do you actually catch anything fly fishing in winter?” he asked.
-I thought about his question for a second or two and I’ll admit the fishing isn’t as productive, but if you know what are the key insects for winter fly fishing you stand a better chance of landing a trout.
+I’ll admit the fishing isn’t as productive as spring, but if you know what are the key insects for winter fly fishing you stand a better chance of landing a trout.

 What Are The Key Insects For Winter Fly Fishing?
 Wintertime fishing uses the same insects we fish any other time of the year, Midges, Mayflies, Stoneflies, Caddis, Scuds, and Sowbugs.
 Add in egg patterns or worm patterns and you have the key insects.

-But, (and here comes the “but”), trout are feeding this time of the year on about 7 out of about 12 major food groups.
-During the winter months, the availability of insects dwindles simple because hatches have slowed or are nonexistent.
-Of the 7 groups, I mentioned trout may only feed on 2 to 3 of these groups on any given day.
+But, (and here comes the “but”), trout are feeding this time of the year on 7 out of about 12 major food groups.
+During the winter months, the availability of insects dwindles simply because hatches have slowed or are nonexistent.
+Of the 7 groups I mentioned, trout may only feed on 2 to 3 of these groups on any given day.
 The good news is finding a fly that works isn’t too difficult if you spend a little time and work the box.

 Why is Winter Fishing so Different?

 Well, of course, the obvious answer is that it is winter, meaning it’s cold and battling the cold is the toughest part.
 Ok, I realize you have to be very passionate about fly fishing to fish during winter and at the same time I’d venture a guess and say a bit of insanity is probably needed as well.
-Few guys are willing to head out during the winter months which is why tying flies become the true go-to activity during the winter months.
+Few guys are willing to head out during the winter months and would rather tie flies than be out it the chill.

 But there is a certain beauty to the landscape during winter’s grip that is difficult to explain.
 The contrasting dark grays and shades of white that color the winter scene along with the bare leafless trees has a beauty all its own.
 Most days you can fish and never see another soul and having the creek to yourself has its rewards.